 CYRRC-LERN (Canada-Germany) Collaboration

-Canada and Germany both responded to the Syrian crisis with commitments to rapidly settle large numbers of refugees, most of whom are children and youth.
+Canada and Germany both responded to the Syrian crisis with commitments to rapidly settle large numbers of refugees, many of whom are children and youth.
 In both countries, researchers are pursuing research and developing an evidence base to inform policies and interventions to facilitate the successful integration of this cohort.
+The ongoing Integration CAN-Germany exchange between the CYRRC and LERN networks is aimed at supporting exchange and collaboration between Canada and Germany on research on the integration of refugees.